majabojarska/blog/content/posts/ham-radio-psu.md

 ### Requirements

+- Power switch (standby/fully on).
+- Standby power indicator (on the front).
 - 2x XT60 receptable, each capable of 10A sustained current.
 - 2x Banana receptable pair (positive, negative), each pair capable of 5A sustained current.
-- Standby power indicator.
-- Power switch (standby/fully active).
 - Digital voltmeter with a ±0.1V precision and accuracy.
+- All of the above I/O interfaces shall be exposed on a single front panel.

 ### Electrical